paritytech/substrate-api-sidecar/CHAIN_INTEGRATION.md

 In order decode the SCALE encoded data from a substrate based node, polkadot-js needs to have a registry of type definitions.
 Sidecar pulls in chain type definitions from the [@polkadot/apps-config package hosted on NPM](https://www.npmjs.com/package/@polkadot/apps-config).

-If the chains type definitions do not already exist in [@polkadot/apps-config](https://github.com/polkadot-js/apps/tree/master/packages/apps-config) they will need to be added via PR to polkadot-js/apps by following their [instructions for API config](https://github.com/polkadot-js/apps/tree/master/packages/apps-config#api).
+If the chain's type definitions do not already exist in [@polkadot/apps-config](https://github.com/polkadot-js/apps/tree/master/packages/apps-config) they will need to be added via PR to polkadot-js/apps by following their [instructions for API config](https://github.com/polkadot-js/apps/tree/master/packages/apps-config#api).

-Before taking any other steps to integrate a chain with Sidecar, a chains up-to-date type definitions must be included in a published version of @polkadot/apps-config.
+Before taking any other steps to integrate a chain with Sidecar, a chain's up-to-date type definitions must be included in a published version of @polkadot/apps-config.

 ## Controller configuration